5 Powerful Ways Parents Can Support Teens Struggling with Depression

 Feeling hopeless

-Having frequent thought of being dead and suicide lately
+Having frequent thoughts of being dead and suicide lately

 b) Behavioral changes